Avengers Disassembled: Thor

-A mystic force that is the living embodiment of Ragnarok has begun slaying the Asgardian Gods in rapid succession.
+A mystic force that is the living embodiment of Ragnarok has begun slaying the Asgardian gods in rapid succession.
 Investigating the genocide of his people, Thor discovers that the universe itself is seeking to eliminate the Asgardians for cheating death by surviving countless previous attempts by the universe to fulfill Ragnarok and wipe out the Asgardians.
-Ultimately Thor allows himself to be destroyed, as all known Asgardians are destroyed.
+Ultimately, Thor allows himself to be destroyed, as all known Asgardians are destroyed.

 Captain America and Falcon

-Captain America and Falcon are in the midst of an international scandal between a naval intelligence operation (ONI) and a Drug Cartel with ties to A.I.M when Cap starts having hallucinations; some of them involving encounters with his fellow Avenger Wanda Maximoff A.K.A. the Scarlet Witch.
+Captain America and Falcon are in the midst of an international scandal between a naval intelligence operation (ONI) and a Drug Cartel with ties to A.I.M when Captain America starts having hallucinations; some of them involving encounters with his fellow Avenger Wanda Maximoff A.K.A. the Scarlet Witch.
 Meanwhile, Falcon is gifted a new enhanced costume from Wakanda and uses it to escape the feds.

-Captain America discusses his past, most notably his guilt from the death of Bucky, with Scarlet Witch and she eases his trouble.
-While they engage in a romance, Cap cites that he can not give her the normal life she desires due to his own emotional issues.
+Captain America discusses his past, most notably his guilt from the death of Bucky Barnes, with Scarlet Witch and she eases his trouble.
+While they engage in a romance, Captain America cites that he can not give her the normal life she desires due to his own emotional issues.
 His apparent romance with the Scarlet Witch ceases just prior to the UN meeting to retain their UN Charter.
-Wanda, oddly tells him she has no recollection of their romance, indicating that Cap hallucinated the whole thing.
-Cap later believes that due to the events of "Avengers Disassembled", Wanda was responsible for his visions and Falcon's aggressive behavior.
+Wanda, oddly tells him she has no recollection of their romance, indicating that Captain America hallucinated the whole thing.
+Captain America later believes that due to the events of "Avengers Disassembled", Wanda was responsible for his visions and Falcon's aggressive behavior.

 Spectacular Spider-Man

-Peter Parker finds himself locked in a desperate battle with Adrianna "Ana" Soria (aka "The Queen"), a mysterious villainess with the ability to control her minions with powerful pheromones.
+Peter Parker finds himself locked in a desperate battle with Ana Soria (aka "The Queen"), a mysterious villainess with the ability to control her minions with powerful pheromones.
 During their first confrontation, a captive Peter is forcefully kissed by the Queen, causing him to mutate into a grotesque human-spider hybrid over the course of many days.
-As he attempts to return himself to normal, it's ultimately revealed that the Queen's powers are the result of an American military experiment from World War II, and she has returned to seek revenge on the US government for abandoning her after the war.
+As he attempts to return himself to normal, it is revealed that the Queen's powers are the result of an American military experiment from World War II, and she has returned to seek revenge on the US government for abandoning her after the war.

 In his final confrontation with the Queen, Peter stops her from destroying all human life in New York City with a biological bomb.
 In the course of the battle, he is fully transformed into a monstrous spider, but the transformation has the unintended side-effect of making him pregnant—allowing him to give birth to a perfect replica of his old human self, with all of his memories fully intact.
 In his new form, Peter possesses the ability to shoot organic webbing from his wrists, eliminating the need for his homemade "web-shooters".